Kromolux/About_me/README.md

 From | 🇩🇪 Germany - 🏙️ Berlin
 Currently living in | 🏙️  Berlin
 Age | 41
-Purpose | 🪄 Keeper of ⚖️ balance and 🕊️ peace

 Hi my name is René Kaufmann, I am 41 years life experienced and was born in germany Berlin.
 I am working on my career change into the IT industry right now.